 Webhook Reliability

 Payment events need to reach merchants reliably.
-A missed webhook means a merchant doesn't know they've been paid.
+A missed webhook means a merchant does not know they have been paid.
 We built the webhook system with guaranteed delivery:

 - Queue all events.
 Every payment state change is written to a persistent queue.